olcf/olcf-user-docs/software/software-news.rst

 .. raw:: html

-   <p style="font-size:20px"><b>Summit: Darshan Runtime 3.4.0-lite (January 10, 2023)</b></p>
+   <p style="font-size:20px"><b>Summit: Darshan Runtime 3.4.0-lite (December 27, 2022)</b></p>

 Darshan Runtime 3.4.0-lite is now available on Summit.
 The build can be accessed through the darshan-runtime/3.4.0-lite module.
-The version will become default on January 10, 2023 if no issues are reported.
+The version will become default on December 27, 2022 if no issues are reported.

 .. csv-table::
     :header: "Package", "Version"